getodk/docs/docs/central-entities.rst

 You can use Forms to update Entity information.
 These Forms can be authored to, for example, update previous observations to new values or change the status of an Entity.
 Just like Entity creation through Forms, you can specify which properties on which Entity instances will be updated when the Form's Submissions are uploaded to Central.
 The data in Submissions uploaded by Entity-updating Forms are applied to the Entity data saved on the Central server.
 These updated Entity values are then distributed to data collection clients once they synchronize with Central.

 .. note::
    Entity updates from form submissions open up the possibility of two data collectors attempting to update the same Entity at the same time.
 This case is detected by Central and shown as a conflict.
-If your workflow involves many updates to the same Entity, especially from data collectors who are offline for a long time, be sure to read the section on :ref:`parallel updates <central-entities-update-conflicts>`.
+If your workflow involves many updates to the same Entity, especially from data collectors who are offline for a long time, be sure to read the section on :ref:`Entity conflicts <central-entities-update-conflicts>`.

 .. _central-entities-build-update: